lmaccherone/Lumenize/README.md

 In November of 2012, Lumenize wanted to start keeping old versions around because it was about to undergo a huge backward-breaking change.
 For a few days between 11-25 and 11-30, we were using an approach of multiple copies but then we switched to using git tags.

+* 0.6.0 - 2013-02-03 **Major backward breaking changes**
+  * Time and Timeline have been split out to their own package, TZTime
+  * Lumenize has been simplfified down to four main classes: TimeSeriesCalculator, TransitionsCalculator, TimeInStateCalculator, and OLAPCube
+  * There are still a few addional helpers for data transformation and a histogram calculator function.
+  * The three main calculators implement the same interface and take similar config objects.
+  * They provide a superset of all of the functionality previously found in Lumenize.
+  * They all use the OLAPCube abstraction so they are much easier to understand, maintain, and upgrade.
+  * They now all support incremental updating, and serialization so you can cache results of an earlier calculation and restart justfeeding in the updated information.
+  * All this AND significant performance gains.

+  Things removed:

+  * Removed the concept of an "AtArray" and any functions that used it including deriveFieldsAt, aggregationAtArray_To_HighChartsSeries, groupByAtArray_To_HighChartsSeries, and snapshotArray_To_AtArray
+  * Similarly, the function-form of timeSeriesCalculator and timeSeriesGroupByCalculator have been removed.
+Use the class-form replacement.
+  * GroupBy functionality is now contained in the TimeSeriesCalculator.
+There is no seperate class for it like there was a seperate function for it before.
+  * Removed aggregate, derive, and groupBy.
+Their functionality is now contained in the 3 main calculators.

 * 0.5.8 - 2013-01-31 - TimeSeriesCalculator now includes groupBy support.
 There will be
   no TimeSeriesGroupByCalculator.
 * 0.5.7 - 2013-01-27 - TimeSeriesCalculator evolved based upon learning from Burn Chart